 Optimize media resources (Windows Store apps using C#/VB/C++ and XAML)

 Audio, video, and images are compelling forms of content that the majority of apps use.
 As media capture rates increase and content moves from standard definition to high definition the amount of resources need to store, decode, and play back this content increases.
 The XAML framework builds on the latest features added to the Windows 8 media engines so apps get these improvements for free.
-Here we explain some additional tricks that allow you to get the most out media in your Windows Store app built for Windows using C++, C#, or Visual Basic for Windows 8.
+Here we explain some additional tricks that allow you to get the most out media in your Windows Store app using C++, C#, or Visual Basic for Windows 8.

 Media files are some of the most common and expensive resources apps typically use.
 Because media file resources can greatly increase the size of your app's memory footprint, you must remember to release the handle to media as soon as the app is finished using it.